 Percentages listed in each column tell you how often a care process was put into practice during the indicated time period.
 For example, the AMI table may list the AMI Core Measure, "Percent of Heart Attack Patients Given Aspirin at Discharge," along with the following percentages: 100% for Baylor Medical Center at Irving, 99% for National and 99% for the State of Texas.
 This means that aspirin was prescribed during discharge for AMI patients 100% of the time at this hospital, 99% of the time in hospitals nationwide and 99% of the time in Texas hospitals.

-Unless otherwise noted, these tables represent data as measured from January 1, 2012 through December 31, 2012.
+Unless otherwise noted, these tables represent data as measured from April 1, 2012 through March 31, 2013.
 The definitions provided below each measure category title were retrieved from http://www.hospitalcompare.hhs.gov/.
-Please see the bottom of this page for an explanation of any footnotes used in the below tables.
+Please see the bottom of this page for an explanation of any footnotes used.

 An acute myocardial infarction (AMI), also called a heart attack, happens when one of the heart’s arteries becomes blocked and the supply of blood and oxygen to part of the heart muscle is slowed or stopped.
 When the heart muscle doesn’t get the oxygen and nutrients it needs, the affected heart tissue may die.
 These measures show some of the standards of care provided, if appropriate, for most adults who have had a heart attack.

 AMI Quality Measure